lorikayman/RebisTheory/rebis_theory.md

 The paradise in that regard, as it takes more religious connotation, is the heavenly kingdom, the Scarlet Fortress being what remains of it.
 And it seems to us fitting from current themes, that this narrative parallels to a religious one.
 With this, __this heavenly kingdom, or paradise, and Asgard, seem to be located in a realm above material realm, while allowing more matter from the material realm, as castles, comprising the kingdom__.

-In that context, [Sentenza](https://wiki.spiralknights.com/Sentenza), as it is forged from Shadow Steel, could potentially belong to the Fallen Valkyrian instead of the Shadowsun set mainly due to how it has all avian imagery.
+In that context, [Sentenza](https://wiki.spiralknights.com/Sentenza), as it is forged from Shadow Steel, seems to belong to the Fallen Valkyrian instead of the Shadowsun set.
 This would decouple it from the [Shadowsun Slicker](https://wiki.spiralknights.com/Shadowsun_Slicker), which is an issue, but, we can attribute, as stated earlier, [Blackhawk](https://wiki.spiralknights.com/Blackhawk) to this set.

 We have a reason to consider the aforementioned heavenly kingdom as one located in a different realm due to the multi-dimensional property of the proposed cosmology - so that a biblical event, such as banishment of the Fallen, would involve at least 2 realms.
 And given lack of presence of material realm, and opposition of the latter 2, it seems that there are 3 dimensions to be involved in this conflict.